 Paris is easily one of my favourite cities in the world, and by far one of the most photogenic.
-Today, as part of my series where I share some of my favourite photography locations from destinations around the world, I want to give you my tips for getting the best photos in Paris.
-Let’s get started.
+Today, as part of my series where I share some of my favourite photography locations from destinations around the world, I want to give you my tips for where to get the best photos in Paris.

 The Best Photography Locations in Paris